100-76-Great Vocals

 Writer/Composer: Harry Warren / Jack Brooks (1955)

 With his totally unique voice, he was more than a crooner, he proved to be one of the best conveyors of Pop music of the century.
-He swayed his adoring fanbase with a lazy, effortless persona and in the 1950s / 1960s, and captivated his listening audience with his romantic and effervescent delivery that resulted in hit after hit.
+He swayed his adoring fanbase with a lazy, effortless persona and in the 1950s through the 1970s, and captivated his listening audience with his romantic and effervescent delivery that resulted in hit after hit, such as Everybody Loves Somebody, Return to Me.
+“Dino” had the ability to sing with a stunning, quivering vibrato, perhaps better than any other Pop singer, and with his easy-going, laid-back persona, it led to a long run on TV with his Dean Martin Show.
 This selection, (Italian for “Sweetheart”), showed the sensitive, relaxed ability he possessed as he poignantly glides through this number.
 If ladies are looking for a boyfriend, he is without a doubt…Totally Persuasive!

 81. MORE THAN A FEELING (1976)